gskinnerTeam/flutter-routed-widget-switcher/README.md

 In addition to the matching performed by `pathToRegExp`, a wildcard `*` character can be used to match any location.

 ### Most specific match
 `RoutedSwitcher` will attempt to use the most specific match.
-For example,the location of `/users/new` matches all three of these builders:
+For example, the url `/users/new` matches all three of these builders:
 ```dart
 Routed('/users/:userId', TeamDetails.new),
 Routed('/users/new', NewTeamForm.new),